SyedAhmedCU/TicTacToeAPI/README.md

 ```sh
 $ git clone https://github.com/SyedAhmedCU/TicTacToeAPI.git .
 ```
+- Use `dotnet run` from the terminal or use visual Studio 2022 to build and run the solution
+- If everything executes successfully, the browser will open in Swagger UI

 ### Build Docker Image
 - Install [Docker](https://www.docker.com/) on desktop
-- To build Docker image, open git bash terminal from the root directory where the docker file is located and run the follwoing command
+- To build Docker image, open git bash terminal from the root directory where the docker file is located and run the following command
 ```sh
 $ docker build --rm -t syed-ahmed/tic-tac-toe-api:latest .
 ```